Refer a Patient

 Direct line: (713) 798-2222

 As a health sciences university, Baylor conducts clinical trials that give participants access to the latest, most comprehensive diagnostic and treatment options available.
-See list of clinical trials.
+View and search our list of clinical trials.

 Research and education are important components of our mission and a cornerstone for the excellent care we provide, our outstanding physicians, innovative, science-driven diagnostic approach and cutting-edge treatments for our patients.
 Visit our departments to learn more.